-On October 18, 2024, the Company received a non-binding letter of Interest ("LOI") from EXIM for potential debt financing of up to \$325 million through EXIM's "Make More in America" and "Cina and Transformational Exports Program" (CTEP) initiatives.
+On October 18, 2024, the Company received a non-binding letter of Interest ("LOI") from EXIM for potential debt financing of up to \$325 million through EXIM's "Make More in America" and "China and Transformational Exports Program" (CTEP) initiatives.

-Under the non-binding LOI, EXIM may consider providing potential financing of up to \$325 million, representing approximately 70% of the AAM Manufacturing Facility capital costs, with a repayment tenor of 15 years under EXIM's "Make More in America" initiative subject to EXIM completing due diligence necessary to determine if a final commitment may be issued.
+Under the LOI, EXIM may consider providing potential financing of up to \$325 million, representing approximately 70% of the capital cost for the construction and operation of a proposed AAM manufacturing facility at the Company's planned Ohio site, with a repayment tenor of 15 years subject to EXIM.
+The Company expects to submit a formal application to EXIM in the second quarter of 2025.
+Upon receipt of the application for financing, EXIM will conduct all requisite due diligence necessary to determine if a final commitment will be issued for this transaction.